SixArm/rust-quick-guide/rust-quick-guide-1.0.0.md

 ## Who is this for?

-Rust Quick Guide provides for anyone who wants to learn about Rust, and who likes to browse quick topic explanations.
+Rust Quick Guide is for anyone who wants to learn about Rust, and who likes to browse quick topic explanations.
 We're creating it because we are very excited about Rust, and very excited about more people learning Rust.

 We're creating these summaries to help teach students and junior-intermediate developers who are generally familiar with introductory programming concepts and programming languages.